|Nutrition Facts (per serving)|

 |Saturated Fat 19g||93%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a very old and traditional Italian recipe.
 It was historically made during the fall and winter by those who could not afford wheat flour.
 Chestnut flour is, in fact, quite tasty.
 It makes for an elegant and nutritious autumn alternative to regular pasta.

-In this recipe, chestnut flour is mixed with wheat flour to form a dough for fresh pasta, which is either cut into irregular shapes (stracci), or long, narrow, flat noodles (tagliatelle).
+In this recipe, chestnut flour is mixed with wheat flour to form a dough for fresh pasta, which is either cut into stracci (irregular shapes), or long, narrow, tagliatelle (flat noodles).
 The pasta is served in a very simple sauce of melted butter flavored with a fresh sage leaf, to allow the nutty, earthy chestnut flavor to shine through.
 You can also add a dusting of freshly grated Parmigiano-Reggiano cheese when serving (optional).

-Sift the flours together, form them into a mound on a wooden surface, scoop a well in the mound to form a volcano-like shape, and crack the eggs into the crater, together with the olive oil and a pinch of salt.
+Scoop a well in the mound to form a volcano-like shape and crack the eggs into the crater, together with the olive oil and a pinch of salt.

 Set a large pot of water to boil over high heat for the pasta.

 Meanwhile, melt the butter in a small pot over low heat with the sage, which will flavor it.

 Let the sage leaf infuse into the butter for one to two minutes, then remove the leaf and discard it.

 Season the melted butter to taste with salt and pepper.